markgordon22/Dublin-slang/README.md

 * [Font Awesome](https://fontawesome.com/)
     - Font awesome used in site to implement icons for atractive visual purposes, boosting user experience.
 * [Git](https://git-scm.com/)
-    - Git - for version control with the use of the gitpod terminal to commit to Git and push code to GitHub.
+    - for version control with the use of the gitpod terminal to commit to Git and push code to GitHub.
 * [GitHub](https://github.com/)
-    - GitHub - used for storage of code after it has been pushed Gitpod terminal.
+    - used for storage of code after it has been pushed Gitpod terminal.
 * [Google Fonts](https://fonts.google.com/)
     - Google fonts were used to import selected font
 * [CSS formatter](https://www.cleancss.com/css-beautify/)